 The cost of the program is $3,800 including room and board, with some need-based scholarships available.

+On the other hand, don’t be afraid to ask for help.
 Many of our students have been successfully admitted to most of these STEM summer programs.
-Chat with one of our enrollment team members to find out how!
+Empowerly supports our students with the entire college admission strategy, from selecting schools to building an impressive, well-rounded student portfolio with the Empowerly Score®.
+Chat with one of our enrollment team members to find out how it works!